Protecting the Rights of Employees under Managed Care and ERISA Plans

 When an appeal is unsuccessful and all administrative remedies provided for under a plan have been exhausted, our legal team is fully prepared to protect your rights in court.
 Unlike most civil cases, in an ERISA suit, the courts will generally use a standard of review that gives deference to the insurance company.
 This means that the insurance company’s decision to deny your benefits will only be overturned if the court finds that the company abused its discretion when making its determination.

 Beyond representing individual employees who have been denied disability and other benefits under an employer-sponsored plan, our lawyers also handle a variety of other ERISA-related matters, including:

 - ERISA Class Actions

 - Fiduciary Nondisclosure and Misrepresentation Claims

 Contact Berg Plummer Johnson & Raval, LLP to Discuss Your ERISA Claim

-If you have been denied ERISA benefits, the attorneys at Berg Plummer Johnson & Raval, LLP can help you file a case and recover the compensation you deserve.
+If you have been denied ERISA benefits, a Houston ERISA attorney at Berg Plummer Johnson & Raval, LLP can help you file a case and recover the compensation you deserve.
 For more information on filing an ERISA claim, call our firm today to schedule a consultation.
 Our lawyers offer unique, cost-effective fee arrangements and will fight for your rights throughout the entire duration of your case.